gautampanday/frontend-interview-question/README.md

 }

 diagonalSums([[20, 40], [10, 60]]);

+[11/03, 11:51]
-[11/03, 11:51] Gautam: How do you improve the performance of your web application?
+How do you improve the performance of your web application?
 1. Cache in the browser
 There are two options for doing this.
 The first is to use the JavaScript Cache API, which we can use by installing a service worker.
 The second is to use the HTTP protocol cache.